popdemtech/smartsite/walkthrough.md

 ## Database in the Deployed Environment
 Each environment -- development, test, production, etc -- will likely use a different PostgreSQL database server.
 This means the Node.js application will need to be configured with a database URL and user credentials at a per environment specification.
 Sequelize's `config` file provides the location to specify these differences.

 The platform we will be using to host the PostgreSQL server is Heroku Postgres, an add-on provided by Heroku.
 There is a free tier with paid plans available to increase data capacity and concurrency as the application storage and/or traffic grows.
-Heroku Postgres configures the server URL and user credentials, and provides these values via environment variables.
+Heroku Postgres configures the server URL and user credentials, and provides these values via an environment variable, `DATABASE_URL`.

-This constraint of using environment variables in production is actually an enforcement of a security best practice -- Do not hard code credentials into the application!
-We will take this time to convert the development environment's credentials to environment variables as well.

 ### 1. Add the Heroku Postgres add-on
 1. From the command-line interface, use the `heroku addons:create` command to add the Heoku Postgres add-on, hobby-dev tier.